jdnascim/social-tracker-library/README.md

 Brief description of the methods:

 (Obs: You are not supposed to call any method which name start with double underline.
-Hence, these methods are not going to be cited here.)
+These methods are not going to be cited here.)

 **list_collections()**